+We experience significant fluctuations in the cost of commodity lumber products from primary producers ("Lumber Market").
 We generally price our products to pass lumber costs through to our customers so our profitability is based on the value-added manufacturing, distribution, engineering, and other services we provide.
 As a result, our sales levels (and working capital requirements) are impacted by the lumber costs of our products.
-Lumber costs generally comprise up to 70% of our cost of goods sold.
+Lumber costs generally comprise up to 80% of our cost of goods sold.